hazemAmir/MappSent/README.md

 The default parameters are:

--sg:     a skipgram model of 100 dimensions
+- sg     a skipgram model of 100 dimensions
--5:      a window size of 5 words.
+- 5      a window size of 5 words.
--0:      a minimum token length of 1.
+- 0      a minimum token length of 1.
--2016:   Semeval 2016 edition.
+- 2016   Semeval 2016 edition.
--test:   the experiments are conducted on the test set.
+- test   the experiments are conducted on the test set.

 ```